 When to Lead Trump

-The most important decision: what suit to lead
+The most important decision in the hand: which suit to lead.

 The Cardinal Rule